I am an avid hiker and I like sharing some of the places I've hiked (or biked) with others. I also offer tips for beginners.

 - It exposes kids to the outdoors and nature.

-- It can create a sense of adventure when everyone is up to a longer ride and/or destinations along the trail have been identified to visit.
+- It can create a sense of adventure when everyone is up for a longer ride and/or destinations along the trail have been identified to visit.

 - Kids who are a bit older can assist in planning the trip (what trails to take, what destinations to see, where to stop for a rest, a meal, etc.).